moonpantakarn/Python-----project/README.md

 # Python-----project

-This i smy project using Python
+This is my project using Python